jpeeples67/jpeeps67.github.io/_posts/2021-12-29-Histogram_Layer.md

 ![Local_Hist](/images/Stand_Hist.gif)
 <br/> The standard histogram operation is not differentiable; however, a smooth approximation (*i.e.*, radial basis function) can be used instead as shown below:
 ![Local_RBF](/images/RBF_Hist.gif)
 <br/> Another advantage of the proposed method is that the histogram layer is easily implemented using pre-exisiting layers!
-Any deep learning framework (*e.g.*, Pytorch, TensorFlow) can be used to integerate the histogram layer into any framework.
+Any deep learning framework (*e.g.*, Pytorch, TensorFlow) can be used to integerate the histogram layer into deep learning models.
 ![Implementation](/images/Implementation.png)

 ## Applications of Histogram Layer